On singular moduli that are S-units: PRELIMINARIES AND NOTATION

-The principal object of study of this paper are singular moduli.
-A singular modulus is the $j$-invariant of an elliptic curve defined over $\C$ with complex multiplication.
-For a positive integer $D$ congruent to $0$ or $3$ modulo $4$, we say that a singular modulus is of discriminant $-D$ if it is the $j$ invariant of an elliptic curve with complex multiplication by an order of discriminant $-D$.
-As we already recalled in the introduction, singular moduli are algebraic integers.
-For a singular modulus of discriminant $-D$ we will denote by $H_D(x) \in \Z[x]$ its minimal polynomial over $\Q$ and we call it the \textit{Hilbert class polynomial of discriminant} $-D$.
-It is well known that the roots of the Hilbert class polynomial of discriminant $-D$ are all the singular moduli of discriminant $-D$.
+As we already mentioned in the introduction, singular moduli are algebraic integers.
+Given a singular modulus of discriminant $-D$ we will denote by $H_D(x) \in \Z[x]$ its minimal polynomial over $\Q$ and we call it the \textit{Hilbert class polynomial of discriminant} $-D$.
+It is well-known that the roots of the Hilbert class polynomial of discriminant $-D$ are all the singular moduli of discriminant $-D$.
 In particular $\deg H_D(x)=h_D$, where $h_D$ is the class number of the unique order of discriminant $-D$, and all the singular moduli of discriminant $-D$ have the same absolute norm over the rationals.
 Indeed, if $N_{L/\Q}(\cdot )$ denotes the usual norm map from a number field $L$ to $\Q$, we see that $|N_{\Q(j)/\Q}(j) |=|H_D(0)|$ for every $j$ of discriminant $-D$.
 We finally recall that a discriminant $-D$ is called a \textit{fundamental discriminant} if it is the discriminant of a maximal order in an imaginary quadratic field.
 If $j$ is a singular modulus relative to a fundamental discriminant $-D$ then $\Q(\sqrt{-D}, j)$ is the Hilbert class field of $\Q(\sqrt{-D})$.

-In the sequel we will need some theorems from reduction theory of elliptic curves with complex multiplication.
+In the sequel we will need some theorems from the reduction theory of elliptic curves with complex multiplication.
 We recall here the main results that will be used in the article.
-If $E/L$ is an elliptic curve with complex multiplication defined over a number field $L$, then $E$ has potential good reduction at every prime of $L$ (\cite{Silverman2}, II.
-Theorem 6.4).
+If $E/L$ is an elliptic curve with complex multiplication defined over a number field $L$, then $E$ has potential good reduction at every prime of $L$, see \cite[II, Theorem~6.4]{Silverman2}.
 This means that for every prime $\pgotic$ of $L$ there exists a finite extension $F/L$ such that $E$ has good reduction at every prime of $F$ lying over $\pgotic$.
-The reduction type of CM elliptic curves was first described by M. Deuring in \cite{Deuring} and it is nowadays known as "Deuring theory".
-We recall the following two theorems from that theory, that are respectively Theorem 13.21 in \cite{Cox} and Theorem 13.12 in \cite{Lang}.
+The reduction type of CM elliptic curves was first described by Deuring in \cite{Deuring} and it is nowadays known as "Deuring theory".
+We recall some important results from that theory, starting with the following theorem (compare with Theorem 13.12 in \cite{Lang}).